alexstrat/jsCicada/README.md

-A build tool to reassemble/order/mignify all your js files and their dependencies.
+A build tool to gather/order/mignify all your js files and their dependencies.
 Greatly inspired from Apache Ant.

 ### plans
   - documentation
   - avoid useless mignify : try to find '.min.js' before.
+  - add a binary